 Mockolate

-Mockolate is a modern, strongly-typed mocking library for .NET, powered by source generators.
-It enables fast, compile-time validated mocks for interfaces and classes, supporting .NET Standard 2.0, .NET 8, .NET 10, and .NET Framework 4.8.
+Mockolate is a modern, strongly-typed, AOT-compatible mocking library for .NET, powered by source generators.
+It enables fast, compile-time validated mocking with .NET Standard 2.0, .NET 8, .NET 10 and .NET Framework 4.8.

 Getting Started